♥Follow Your Bliss (Photos)

-The children proudly holding prizes donated by Wynton Marsalis and his friends at Jazz at Lincoln Center for their philanthropic effort.
+The children proudly holding prizes donated by Jazz at Lincoln Center for their philanthropic effort.
 Joanna Massey from JALC brought the prizes over personally to the children and encouraged this wonderful learning project.

 The students wrote a powerful persuasive letter to President Bill Clinton asking if he would like to help them in the effort to transform John Coltrane’s Long Island home into a learning museum.
 We were all thrilled when he sent an autographed copy of his book Giving which was awarded to a Holliswood School student.
 Here is a pic of one of The Kids for Coltrane, Stephen, holding his book and a letter encouraging the children in this effort.